-lew York )
+few York) S) ss.:

 , being duly sworn, deposes and says:

-1. I, Inc. , an employed by Legal Services NYC,
+1. I,, an employed by Legal Services NYC, Inc.

-commitment to Legal Service ,, I submitted an Affidavit of es NYC, Inc., declaring as my domestic partner.
+2. On the day of,, I submitted an Affidavit of commitment to Legal Services NYC, Inc., declaring as my domestic partner.

-3. As of the signing of this a domestic partnership is termine affidavit, I acknowledge that the herein referenced nated.
+3. As of the signing of this affidavit, I acknowledge that the herein referenced domestic partnership is terminated.

-partnership makes us ineligib ination of the formerly acknowledged domestic le for the benefits formerly granted to us in the ment between the Employer and the Union.
+4. I understand that the termination of the formerly acknowledged domestic partnership makes us ineligible for the benefits formerly granted to us in the Collective Bargaining Agreement between the Employer and the Union.

-he termination of health benefits for my former domestic thin sixty (60) days of signing this affidavit.
+5. I further understand that the termination of health benefits for my former domestic partner becomes effective within sixty (60) days of signing this affidavit.

 (Employee's Signature - Print Name Beneath)

-Sworn to before me this
+Sworn to l before me this

 day y of, 20

 N NOTARY PUBLIC